 Part 1 – Something Ain’t Right Here.

-It was New Year’s eve, 2007, and we were all hanging outside my Grandma’s house in the Philippines, sweaty and sticky from the humidity and the heat from the fireworks in the neighborhood.
+It was New Year’s Eve, 2007, and we were all hanging outside my Grandma’s house in the Philippines, sticky from the humidity and sweaty from the heat of the fireworks in the neighborhood.
 My family and my boyfriend at the time were taking our first real vacation together and we were just minutes away from ringing in 2008.

-As the seconds wound down, and people were counting outloud in the street, I felt a surge of excitement, and my heart beating fast.
-It was that ultimate vacation feeling when no other thought crossed your mind, no work, no bills, no nothing.
+As the seconds wound down, and people were counting outloud in the street, I felt a surge of excitement, and I could feel my heart beating fast.
+It was the ultimate vacation feeling when no other thought crossed your mind, no work, no bills, no nothing.
 It was pure bliss.